Mortgage Interest Relief (Tax Relief at Source - TRS)

 - the home of a dependent relative for whom you are claiming a dependent relative tax credit.

-A home includes a house, flat or mobile home which is fixed on a permanent site and which has water or other services supplied to it.
+A home includes a house, flat or mobile home which is on a permanent site.
+It must have water or other services supplied to it.

-You can claim relief if you live in Ireland but work in the United Kingdom, provided you have a Personal Public Service Number (PPSN).
+You can claim relief if you live in Ireland but work in the United Kingdom.
+You must have a Personal Public Service Number (PPSN) to claim the relief.

 Loans taken out before 2004

-You can only claim relief on a top-up loan or equity release loan taken out between the years 2004 and 2012 inclusive on a pre-2004 loan.
+You can only claim relief on a top-up loan or equity release loan.
+You must have taken out these loans between the years 2004 and 2012 inclusive on a pre-2004 loan.
 You must have used this loan to repair or improve your home.

 Loans taken out after 31 December 2012